 Motorcyclists are at a comparatively greater disadvantage on the road than those operating standard vehicles.
 Because of this, many motorcycle injuries are extremely severe, and in some instances can be fatal.
 The following are just some of the common injuries experienced in a motorcycle accident:

 These injuries can be life-altering in nature, making it absolutely crucial for motorcyclists to secure the appropriate insurance coverage.
-Many drivers on the road are either uninsured or underinsured, which is why it’s a great idea for motorcyclists to consider Uninsured/Underinsured Motorist coverage.
+Many drivers are either uninsured or underinsured, which is why it’s a great idea for motorcyclists to consider uninsured/underinsured motorist coverage.
 Doing so can provide hundreds of thousands of dollars in additional coverage following a motorcycle accident.